Rocket's $6.5 billion float plan joins e-commerce listings rush

-BERLIN German venture capital firm Rocket Internet unveiled plans for a stock market listing that could value the company behind dozens of online start-ups at $6.5 billion, riding a wave of e-commerce floatations.
+BERLIN German venture capital firm Rocket Internet unveiled plans for a stock market listing that could value the company behind dozens of online start-ups at $6.5 billion, riding a wave of e-commerce flotations.

-Rocket's announcement on Wednesday of plans to raise about 750 million euros (603.17 million pounds) by selling new shares pits it against Europe's biggest online fashion firm Zalando and China's Alibaba in the quest for investors this month.
+Rocket's announcement on Wednesday of plans to raise about 750 million euros by selling new shares pits it against Europe's biggest online fashion firm Zalando and China's Alibaba IPO-BABA.N in the quest for investors this month.

 Berlin-based Rocket said in a statement its offer would consist solely of new shares and it would use the proceeds to fund growth by launching new businesses and providing more capital to its existing companies.

-A source with knowledge of the plans said Rocket planned to list a stake of about 15 percent, giving the group a total value of some 5 billion euros.
+A source with knowledge of the plans said Rocket planned to list a stake of about 15 percent, giving the group a total value of some 5 billion euros ($6.5 billion).

 Founded in 2007 by brothers Oliver, Alexander and Marc Samwer, Rocket is active in more than 100 countries, with sales of $1 billion in 2013 via e-commerce and online marketplaces for everything from taxis to meal deliveries.